yrutschle/sslh/doc/config.md

 ---

 `sslh` can perform demultiplexing on UDP packets as well.
-This only works with `sslh-select` (it is not possible to support UDP with a forking model).
+This does not work with `sslh-fork` (it is not possible to support UDP with a forking model).
 Specify a listening address and target protocols with `is_udp: true`. `sslh` will wait for incoming UDP packets, run the probes in the